What is a LEARNING

 |

-They will plan out every detail.
+They plan out every detail.

 (i.e. they will determine